akamemoe/hexo-blog/source/_posts/implement an authenticating link using nginx-module-njs.md

 tags: [nginx]
 ---

-sometimes, we need an authenticated link to protect our file form abuse.
+sometimes, we need an authenticated link to provent our resources form abusing.
 now we will accomplish that by using nginx-module-njs. here we go.